kltz4074/PointEngine/README.md

 [![Platform: macOS](https://img.shields.io/badge/Platform-macOS-9cf.svg)]()
 [![Platform: Linux](https://img.shields.io/badge/Platform-Linux-orange.svg)]()

 PointEngine is a lightweight, open-source 3D engine written in C++ using OpenGL.
-It is designed to power chemical reaction simulations and general-purpose games (for example — survival games).
 PointEngine is in the very early stages of development and aims to be fast, extensible, and scriptable (Python support planned).

 ---